 Young bottle, future bottles may be 2021-23 in hopes of more palate concentration.
 A lovely producer whose entire lineup is worthy of your attention.
 A solid wine for the vintage, embrace and be happy.

-(Likely better scoring at an 8th or 10th year birthday.) — a month ago
+(Likely better scoring at an 8th or 10th year birthday.) — 3 months ago

 Such a great example of Saint-Éstephe '82, I've always so enjoyed Cos & this is no exception, stored impeccably, which more & more is the only reason for great bottles at this age. — 3 years ago